-Comments, questions, and suggestions regarding the CPP can be sent to: Groton Community Preservation Committee (CPC), Town Hall, Main St., Groton, MA 01450, and/or to Kathy Miller (CPC admin assistant) at kmiller@townofgroton.org or CommunityPreservation@townofgroton.org.
+Comments, questions, and suggestions regarding the CPP can be sent to: Groton Community Preservation Committee (CPC), Town Hall, 173 Main St., Groton, MA 01450, and/or to Dawn Dunbar (CPC admin assistant) at ddunbar@townofgroton.org or CommunityPreservation@townofgroton.org.

-In closing we wish to acknowledge the retirement of Jon Straus and to extend thanks for his diligent, selfless efforts as a Parks Commission appointee on behalf of the CPC and Groton; and to welcome the newest member, Laurie Smigelski as his replacement.
+In closing we wish to acknowledge the retirement of Michael Roberts and to extend a heartfelt thank you for his diligent, selfless, and not to mention timeless efforts as a member of the CPC and to welcome the newest member, Gineane Haberlin as his replacement.